henryliu18/kubernetes-howto/tasks/istio/README.md

 EOF
 ```

-# Make sure DNS A record is set for INGRESS_DOMAIN resolving to Load Balancer ip
+# Make sure DNS A record is set for INGRESS_DOMAIN resolving Load Balancer public ip.
+[IMPORTANT] If you are on bare metal setup, you need to make A record resolving a Haproxy host public ip because with metallb load balancer ip is a priviate ip which is only accessible within K8s cluster.  you also need to make sure Haproxy host is taking requests and responding properly.

 # Now you should be able to access your demo application via HTTP
 ```curl http://$INGRESS_DOMAIN/hello```